 Does Affinity Photo Open .PSD files?

 Yes, Affinity does open layered PSD files.
-Important features like Text layers, Layer Styles, Image Masks and Layer Blend modes are also brought into Affinity Photo without compatibility issues.
+Important features like Text layers, Layer Styles, Layer Masks, and Layer Blend modes are also brought into Affinity Photo without compatibility issues.
+Affinity Photo even opens 32 bit PSD files, and retains editable Embedded Photoshop PSD Smart Objects.
 This means that your files look and work the same way in Affinity Photo as they do in the latest version of Adobe Photoshop.

-There is no apparent loss in visual quality, and editability is maintained.
+There is no apparent loss in visual quality, and editability is maintained in many cases.
 This is quite impressive and is a good sign for users who want to explore Affinity Photo as an alternative to Adobe Photoshop.

 Yes, Affinity Photo has an export feature that saves PSD files.
 Click on “File > Export…” or press CTRL+ALT+SHIFT+S to bring up the “Export Settings” window.
 There, click on the PSD tab and choose your preferred settings.

-As expected, there are preset options that prioritise editability over Accuracy or vice-versa.
+As expected, there are preset options that prioritize editability over Accuracy or vice-versa.
 There is also a preset to save a PSD that is compatible with Final Cut Pro X.

 As you can see, the Export Window also allows you to save your file as other popular file formats such as PDF, EPS, TGA, SVG, TIFF, GIF, EXR, JPG, PNG, WMF, or HDR.